SuleimanFarah/sunpy/SOCIS-2016-Alex-Hamilton.md

 https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0007.md

 ###Week 7 / 8
-Implementing and testing any data manipulation functionality (such as interpolation/re-sampling).
+Implementing and testing any data manipulation functionality: merging Timeseries, time truncation, sub-sampling/re-sampling, summing (1D Superpixels), chronologically sorting and unit manipulation.

 ###Week 9 / 10
-Refining visualization code
+Refining visualization code, there should be a general peek() method for Timeseries, however each subclass and even each of the instrument specific subclasses will need unique properties to make them easily legible.
+Much of this code is in the instrument subclasses, but some, like [EVE](http://docs.sunpy.org/en/stable/api/sunpy.lightcurve.EVELightCurve.html#sunpy.lightcurve.EVELightCurve) are not very legible by default.

 ###Week 11 / 12
-Building unit tests
+Building unit tests that will check successful production of each Timeseries child class from sample data files (see [issue 211](https://github.com/sunpy/sunpy/issues/211)) and manual values where applicable.

 ###Week 13 / 14
-Building documentation and creating example galleries
+Building documentation within the code for Sphinx generated docs and creating example galleries to show the creation each type of Timeseries object and examples of the generic use, merging Timeseries, time truncation, sub-sampling/re-sampling, summing (1D Superpixels), chronologically sorting and unit manipulation.

 Other Info
 ==========